IBM/MFP-Auth-LDAP/README.md

 ## Included Components
 * [Cloudant NoSQL DB](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.
 * [Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage): A highly scalable cloud storage service, designed for high durability, resiliency and security.
 * [Mobile Foundation](https://console.bluemix.net/catalog/services/mobile-foundation): A scalable mobile access gateway powered by the market-leading IBM Mobile Foundation Technology.
 The service offers a comprehensive set of mobile backend capabilities such as, App life cycle, Push, Analytics, Feature Toggle, Security and Authentication and offline synch.
+* [Secure Gateway](https://console.bluemix.net/catalog/services/secure-gateway):  A quick, easy, and secure solution that provides a persistent connection between on-premises or third party cloud environments and the IBM Cloud.

 ## Featured Technologies
 * [Mobile](https://mobilefirstplatform.ibmcloud.com/): Systems of engagement are increasingly using mobile technology as the platform for delivery.